Sandi: A System for Accountability: Implementation

 We implemented the protocols \autoref{proc:epoch_key_reg}, \autoref{proc:sender_token_tag_gen}, \autoref{proc:sender_token_tag_verif}, and \autoref{proc:report_protocol} in Rust and ran them on a \texttt{Standard\_E16ads\_v5} Azure VM (AMD EPYC 7763 @ 2.445~GHz).
 Our benchmarks ran on a single thread.

 We used HMAC-SHA256 for commitments and Curve25519 for elliptic curve operations (from \texttt{curve25519‑dalek}), including \NIZKDLEQ and $\Verify\NIZKDLEQ$ (\autoref{appendix:crypto_prelim}).
 For digital signatures, we used $\mathsf{EdDSA}$ (from \texttt{ed25519‑dalek}).
 For symmetric key encryption we used AES-CBC.
+Our code and benchmarks are available (MIT license) at \url{https://GitHub.com/Microsoft/Sandi}.